 Springer Spaniels crossed with Labs are often referred to as Springadors.
-They can make fabulous pets or working dogs, but can have the extremes of both breeds so are not for the inexperienced or inactive owner.
+They can make fabulous pets or working dogs, but can have the extremes of both breeds.
+They are not for the inexperienced or inactive owner.
 Springers are very lively dogs with an incredibly high prey and hunting drive.
 They benefit from positive reinforcement training from an early age.

-In general Springers have great temperaments, however there are some working lines which have nervous aggression problems and fixations on light chasing.
-Make sure that you meet the Springer parent when buying a Springador to ensure that they are confident and not agitated.
+In general Springers have great temperaments.
+However, there are some working lines which have nervous aggression problems and fixations on light chasing.
+Make sure that you meet the Springer parent to ensure that they are confident and not agitated.
 English Springer Spaniels tend to be smaller and lighter than Labs, with a longer coat.
-Springadors often have shorter coats, though not always, and can look a lot like a slightly shaggy black Lab with a few white markings, like the dog below:
+Springadors often have shorter coats, and can look a lot like a slightly shaggy black Lab with a few white markings.

 Lab Mix Temperament

-When you buy a mixed breed dog, there temperament will be a product not only of their upbringing, but of their varying lineage.
-If your dog is bred from two purebred lines like the designer dogs above, then they could end up with any mixture of the two lines temperaments or something completely different.
+When you buy a mixed breed dog, their temperament will be a product of their varying lineage.
+They could end up with any mixture of the two lines temperaments, or something completely different.

-Make sure to meet both parents to ensure that they are confident, friendly characters as this is the most important aspect of a family dog.
+Make sure to meet both parents to ensure that they are confident, friendly characters.
 If both lines are happy, loving dogs then the chances are good that your puppy will be the same.
-With a rescue dog they will normally be older than 6 months and you will be able to see to an extent their temperament when you visit them at their kennels or foster home.

 Lab Mix Size